IDAES/idaes-pse/docs/tutorials/getting_started/binaries.rst

 collection of Fortran codes for large-scale scientific computation.
 See http://www.hsl.rl.ac.uk.

-.. note:: Currently the macOS x86_64 binaries to not include HSL, so HSL linear solvers
+.. note:: Currently the macOS x86_64 binaries do not include HSL, so HSL linear solvers
     in Ipopt and k_aug and dot_sens are not available on that platform.

 Main Package